Folkestone landslips

 The Vinery

-Cliff stabilisation work near The Vinery, below The Leas, in Folkestone is due to start in October ahead of the refurbishment of the Lower Leas Coastal Park play area.
+Cliff stabilisation work near The Vinery, below The Leas, in Folkestone has now been completed ahead of the refurbishment of the Lower Leas Coastal Park play area.

 A tree management programme to reduce heights and the risk of further slips is ongoing.